 For aspiring teachers, these relationships can also provide an important glimpse into what daily life as a teacher is like—and help establish networks and connections that will make them feel supported as they embark on their careers after graduation.

-Administrators who host these groups for their teachers and students from nearby universities make a clear statement: “no teacher is an island in our school or district!”
-This reassurance, in addition to the connections they’ll forge within your district, will encourage aspiring teachers to look to you for employment once they’re ready.
+Administrators who host these groups for their teachers and students from nearby universities make a clear statement: “no teacher is an island in our school!”
+This reassurance, in addition to the connections they’ll forge within your district or school board, will encourage aspiring teachers to look to you for employment once they’re ready.

 Hosting student teachers and interns can be an excellent way to nurture future teachers for your school.
 In-the-field experience before graduation has been found to improve effectiveness for new teachers, which means student teaching is an important step in an educator’s career development.

-During the COVID-19 pandemic, districts with teacher education programs have also been less dependent on emergency substitute hiring to fill talent gaps.
+During the COVID-19 pandemic, school districts and school boards with teacher education programs have also been less dependent on emergency substitute hiring to fill talent gaps.
 So not only does hosting student teachers help fill your pipeline for future hires—it can also mean more stability in your students’ education and your attendance sheets.

-If you’re in a rural district, where student teaching placements tend to be fewer, look into opening up to this opportunity.
-And if you’re already hosting these placements, make sure they’re involved in your mentorship circles and are invited to participate in a full breadth of opportunities to see everything your district has to offer.
+If you’re in a rural school district or school board, where student teaching placements tend to be fewer, look into opening up to this opportunity.
+And if you’re already hosting these placements, make sure they’re involved in your mentorship circles and are invited to participate in a full breadth of opportunities to see everything your school has to offer.
 It might help encourage them to stick around upon graduation.

 Admittedly, this one is a very long play—but the teacher shortage is a long-term problem, and it needs long-term solutions.
 A 2019 study found that just 3.6% of high school students aspired to be teachers.
 Watching the pandemic wreak havoc on schools and contribute to teacher burnout may have taken a chunk out of what little interest there already was, as many universities’ education programs have seen a drop in enrollment.